 Devizes is seen as the focal hub for the surrounding villages of All Cannings, Bishops Cannings, Bromham, Cheverell Magna, Cheverell Parva, Easterton, Erlestoke, Etchilhampton, Market Lavington, Marston, Potterne, Roundway, Rowde, Stert, Urchfont, West Lavington and Worton

 Throughout the year there are a series of festivals and street activities, many of which are free.
-The most notable is the Devizes Carnival fortnight in late August and the Lantern Parade & Christmas Festival on the last Saturday in November.
+The most notable are the Devizes Carnival in the summer and the Lantern Parade & Christmas Festival on the last Saturday in November.